In 2021, Arkansas repealed its law that required a permit to carry a concealed firearm in public.1

 - Has satisfactorily completed a training course as prescribed and approved by the Director; and

-- Signs a statement of allegiance to the United States and Arkansas Constitutions.4
+- Signs a statement of allegiance to the United States and Arkansas Constitutions.3

-The Director may revoke a license if the licensee has been found guilty of one or more crimes of violence within the preceding three years.10
+The Director may revoke a license if the licensee has been found guilty of one or more crimes of violence within the preceding three years.9

 Firearm Safety Training

-Under a law enacted in 2017 (and effective September 1, 2017),14 CCW license holders may also complete an additional, one-time training course approved by the Director of the Arkansas State Police Department to obtain a “concealed carry endorsement” authorizing such individuals to carry loaded firearms in a variety of otherwise restricted public buildings and facilities, including public college or university campus buildings and the State Capitol.15 This additional training must be offered at all concealed carry training courses and instructors at “no more than a nominal” cost.16 The Director of the State Police is also authorized to exempt an applicant from up to 4 hours of concealed carry endorsement course instruction if the applicant received applicable training within 10 years of applying for the concealed carry enhancement.17
+Under a law enacted in 2017 (and effective September 1, 2017),13 CCW license holders may also complete an additional, one-time training course approved by the Director of the Arkansas State Police Department to obtain a “concealed carry endorsement” authorizing such individuals to carry loaded firearms in a variety of otherwise restricted public buildings and facilities, including public college or university campus buildings and the State Capitol.14 This additional training must be offered at “no more than a nominal” cost.15 The Director of the State Police is also authorized to exempt an applicant from up to 4 hours of concealed carry endorsement course instruction if the applicant received applicable training within 10 years of applying for the concealed carry enhancement.16

 Duration & Renewal